subashpoudel024/Telecom_Churn_Analysis_ANN_and_ML/README.md

-This is the project of Telecom Churn Analysis where i've built a model to predict whether the customer is likely to leave the services or not.
+This is the project of Telecom Churn Analysis where i've built a model to predict whether the customer is likely to leave the service or not.

 I've used the following models: